 The lesson of the parable is built on the great contrast between the character of the unjust judge and a just heavenly Father.
 If the judge, for selfish reasons, would finally answer the widow’s plea, how much more will the Lord answer those who pray for Him.
 If persistence with an unjust judge brings good outcome, without a doubt persistence with the Lord will be greatly rewarded.

-The Bible teaches of the importance of speaking to God for Christians, “The effectual fervent prayer of a righteous man availeth much” (James 5:16).
+The Bible teaches the importance of a serious prayer life, “The effective, fervent prayer of a righteous man avails much” (James 5:16).
 Also, Paul encourages the believers to “Pray without ceasing” (1 Thessalonians 5:17).
 The connection with Heaven should not be broken (Luke 18:1).
-Paul labored “night and day” (1 Thess.
-2:9); he also prayed “night and day” (ch.
-3:10).
-Active connection with his heavenly Father, through prayer, brought Paul spiritual victories.
+Paul labored “night and day” (1 Thessalonians 2:9); he also prayed “night and day” (1 Thessalonians 3:10).
+Active connection with his heavenly Father, through prayer, brought the apostle spiritual victories.

 In His service,